 The background image and the [Foreground Image] are compared, with only darker portions of the [Foreground Image] being combined.
-Introduction/ Contents

-You can display this function as a function button in the main window's toolbar (p.114).
+You can display this function as a function button in the main window's toolbar (p.108).

-Creating HDR (High Dynamic Range) Images
+UPEGITIFF Creating HDR (High Dynamic Range) Images

 You can create images with a wide dynamic range where clipping in highlights and shadows has been reduced, and images that appear like paintings.
 This is suited for scenes such as still-lifes and landscapes.
 This function is most effective when using three images with different exposures for the same scene (negative exposure, standard exposure, positive exposure) to create an HDR image.
-However, you can also create an HDR image is saved as a separate image, the original images.
+However, you can also create an HDR image from two images, or even only one.